-- 1. Capitalist property relations by themselves do not generate classes.
-"In perfectly competitive markets, with no transaction costs, there are no permanent advantages, or above-market returns, to be obtained at the expense of somebody else.
-Thus class location is irrelevant" (pp. 1527-28).
+- Capitalist property relations by themselves do not generate classes.
+"In perfectly competitive markets, with no transaction costs, there are no permanent advantages or above-market returns, to be obtained at the expense of somebody else.
+Thus class location would be irrelevant" (Sørensen mss, p7).
 Strictly speaking, within Sørensen's framework the claim here should be even stronger: it is not simply that class location would be irrelevant; there would be no class locations at all.
-A capitalist market economy with perfect competition would be a classless society. - 2.
-When labor unions negotiate "solidarity wages" in which wage differentials are reduced by raising the wages of unskilled workers, unskilled workers become an exploiting class: "The main effect of unions is to reduce wage inequality.
-Unions are especially effective at decreasing the wage spread between more and less productive workers.
-Unions may create substantial rents to low-skilled or otherwise less productive workers" (p.
-1550). - The existence of a high minimum wage increases exploitation in a society and renders workers at or near the minimum wage an exploiting class. - 4.
-A strong welfare state also increases exploitation; welfare recipients are an exploiting class.
+A capitalist market economy with perfect competition would be a classless society. - When labor unions negotiate "solidarity wages" in which wage differentials are reduced by raising the wages of unskilled workers, unskilled workers become an exploiting class: "The main effect of unions is to reduce wage inequality.
+Unions are especially effective at decreasing the wage spread between more or less productive workers.
+Unions may create substantial rents to low skilled or otherwise less productive workers."
+(Sørensen mss, p.42

-5. While some of the increase in inequality in the last two decades in many capitalist societies may reflect a redistribution of rents from one category of actors to another (particularly when capitalists are able to capture a higher proportion of what Sørensen calls "composite rents"), mostly this increasing inequality reflects a reduction in rents: "The increase in inequality is very much driven by an increase in wages and earnings of the highest paid workers and stagnation or decline for others.
-The stagnation and decline follow from the rent destruction" (p.
-1552).
-This implies less exploitation in the system under neoliberal, deregulated labor markets and thus a move toward a classless society.
+- The existence of a high minimum wage increases exploitation in a society and renders workers at or near the minimum wage an exploiting class.
+A strong welfare state also increases exploitation; welfare recipients are an exploiting class. - While some of the increase in inequality in the last two decades in many capitalist societies may reflect a redistribution of rents from one category of actors to another (particularly when capitalists are able to capture a higher proportion of what Sørensen calls "composite rents"), mostly this increasing inequality reflects a reduction in rents: "The increase in inequality is very much driven by an increase in wages and earnings of the highest paid and stagnation or decline for others.
+The stagnation and decline follow from rent destruction."
+(Sørensen mss., p.45).
+This implies less exploitation in the system under neoliberal, deregulated labor markets and thus a move towards a classless society.

-Sørensen recognizes that these conclusions are deeply counterintuitive.
+Sørensen recognizes that these conclusions are deeply counter-intuitive.
 He responds by arguing that in capitalist societies reducing exploitation may in fact be a bad thing for many ordinary people.
 "Nothing," he writes, "guarantees that efficient labor markets create good lives.
 Rents are required in modern society to provide decent standards of living for the poorest part of the population.
-These rents are provided from the state in the form of income support and other welfare goods" (p.
-1553).
-Ironically, then, the elimination of class and exploitation increases human misery, and thus a humane capitalist society is one that fosters certain kinds of antagonistic class interests, particularly by strengthening state-sanctioned forms of exploitation.
+These rents are provided from the state in the form of income support and other welfare goods."
+Ironically, then, the elimination of class and exploitation increases human misery, and thus a humane capitalist society is one which fosters certain kinds of antagonistic class interests, particularly by strengthening state-sanctioned forms of exploitation.

-There is nothing intrinsically wrong with bold, provocative, counterintuitive claims.
-Indeed, the hallmark of the best sociology is discovering properties of social relations that go against conventional wisdom and thus counteract the definition of sociology as the painful elaboration of the obvious.
-Nevertheless, when such striking counterintuitive claims are made they may suggest that there are problems and missing elements in a theoretical proposal.
+There is nothing intrinsically wrong with bold, provocative, counter-intuitive claims.

+Indeed, the hallmark of the best sociology is discovering properties of social relations which go against conventional wisdom and thus counteract the definition of sociology as "the painful elaboration of the obvious".
+Nevertheless, when such striking counter-intuitive claims are made they may suggest that there are problems and missing elements in a theoretical proposal.
 This, I will argue, is the case in the simple equation of exploitation and rents.